yogthos/Selmer/README.md

 ## Template Inheritance

+**note**: tags using template inheritance can only be used with `render-file` since `render` will only consider the input string itself

 ### Extending Templates

 Templates can inherit from other templates using the `extends` tag.
 When extending a template, any blocks in the parent